NotePlan/plugins/jgclark.Review/README.md

 ### `/project lists`
 This creates/updates a **human-readable** list of project notes, including basic tasks statistics and time until next review, and time until the project is due to complete.
 This is stored in summary note(s) in the 'Summaries' folder (or whatever you set `folderToStore` setting to be).
-You can specify folders to ignore using the `foldersToIgnore` setting.
+You can specify folders to ignore using the `foldersToIgnore` setting, and see Configuration below for more details on the `displayOrder`, `displayGroupedByFolder` and `displayArchivedProjects` settings.

 ### `/start reviews`
 This creates/updates a **machine-readable** list of notes ready for review, in the `_reviews` note in the folder given by the `folderToStore` setting.
 It then kicks off the most overdue review by opening that note in the editor.
 When you have finished the review run one of the next two commands ...